vt0r/seashell/README.md

 **THE CURRENT STATUS OF THE POC SCRIPT IS DISPLAY-ONLY!**

+**UPDATE 2013-09-25 - This has been on hold for a while due to the pending release of API v2.0.**
+**Development will resume (and probably restart) when API v2.0 is released by DigitalOcean.**

 It will be updated as frequently as time permits, and the next step is to incorporate actual actions such as creating/destroying droplets, etc.

 Since this code is currently in a pre-alpha state, please don't bother submitting pull requests, bug reports, etc. yet, as they will likely be ignored until the script becomes more useful.